monero-project/kastelo/firmware/Monezor_fw/README.md

 ABOUT THIS REPOSITORY

 	This is basic project for Monero HW wallet (JULIAN CANDY EDITION) development.
+HW informations for JULIAN CANDY device are in the sekura/hardware/Monezor folder.

 	It was established by forking and putting together files from three github repositories: